 The following table illustrates the alignment between the individual priority issues with relation to the KPA's and the strategic objectives and outcomes regarding each of the priority issues.
-Targets Nation Priority Issues Long Term Objectives/ Intended outcome Strategic Objectives al KPA 2017/2022 1.
-Lack of Basic Services To provide clean water to all in the area Ensure that all households in Kai !Garib have KPA 1 June 2022 access to basic water services by 2017/2022 a.
-Water To eliminate sanitation problems in all areas Ensure that all households have access to basic sanitation by 2017/2022 b.
-Sanitation: June 2022 To eradicate the bucket system in Kai !Garib by June 2022 Minimisation and recycling of waste in all Ensure that all communities in Kai !Garib can c.
-Waste management: June 2022 towns and settlements access refuse removal services by 2017/22 d.
-Electricity & energy: To provide electricity to all in the area Ensure that all households in Kai !Garib have June 2022 networks in the whole area access to electricity by 2017/22 To provide proper transport and road Ensure that all communities in Kai !Garib have e.
-Roads: June 2022 infrastructure access proper roads by 2017/22 To upgrade the storm water network f.
-Storm water: Provision of effective storm water network June 2022 To reduce the number of households living To facilitate via ZF Mgcawu DM and COGHSTA Intervention from 2.
-Lack of proper in absolute poverty by 10% the reduction in the housing backlog in Kail COGHSTA housing / existing informal All residents have access to proper and safe !Garib Municipality with 50% by 2022 (See housing KPA 1 settlements/ Lack of Land housing and shelter To develop 300 erven p/a in Kai !Garib over the chapter in Minimise informal settlements in existence. next 5 years ownership document) To maintain an average annual economic To provide employment for 100 people per annum growth rate of between 4%-6% over the next 5 years in all of the identified 3.
-Poverty & economic sectors, i.e. agriculture, tourism and To halve the unemployment rate To redistribute 30% of productive business (60 youth, 20 women, 10 disabled, 10 Unemployment, Lack of community) agricultural land to PDI's youth development and To provide adequate infrastructure for To provide skills development or training to 100 Local Economic June 2022 people per annum over the next 5 years in all economic growth and development Development) / Lack of of the identified economic sectors, i.e. farming land/ commonage agriculture, tourism and business To provide land and improve infrastructure on farms for 25 emerging farmers over the next 5 vears.
+Targets Nation Priority Issues Long Term Objectives/ Intended outcome Strategic Objectives al KPA 2017/2024 1.
+Lack of Basic Services To provide clean water to all in the area Ensure that all households in Kai !Garib have KPA 1 June 2024 access to basic water services by 2023/2027 a.
+Water To eliminate sanitation problems in all areas Ensure that all households have access to basic sanitation by 2023/2027 b.
+Sanitation: June 2024 To eradicate the bucket system in Kai !Garib by June 2024 Minimisation and recycling of waste in all Ensure that all communities in Kai !Garib can c.
+Waste management: June 2024 towns and settlements access refuse removal services by 2023/2027 d.
+Electricity & energy: To provide electricity to all in the area Ensure that all households in Kai !Garib have June 2024 networks in the whole area access to electricity by 2023/2027 To provide proper transport and road Ensure that all communities in Kai !Garib have e.
+Roads: June 2024 access proper roads 2023/2027 infrastructure To upgrade the storm water network f.
+Storm water: Provision of effective storm water network June 2024 To reduce the number of households living To facilitate via ZF Mgcawu DM and COGHSTA Intervention from 2.
+Lack of proper in absolute poverty by 10% the reduction in the housing backlog in Kail COGHSTA housing / existing informal All residents have access to proper and safe !Garib Municipality with 50% by 2030 (See housing KPA 1 settlements/ Lack of Land housing and shelter To develop 300 erven p/a in Kai !Garib over the chapter in Minimise informal settlements in existence. next 5 years ownership document) To maintain an average annual economic To provide employment for 100 people per annum growth rate of between 4%-6% over the next 5 years in all of the identified 3.
+Poverty & economic sectors, i.e. agriculture, tourism and To halve the unemployment rate To redistribute 30% of productive business (60 youth, 20 women, 10 disabled, 10 Unemployment, Lack of community) agricultural land to PDI's youth development and To provide adequate infrastructure for To provide skills development or training to 100 Local Economic June 2024 people per annum over the next 5 years in all economic growth and development Development) / Lack of of the identified economic sectors, i.e. farming land/ commonage agriculture, tourism and business To provide land and improve infrastructure on farms for 25 emerging farmers over the next 5 vears.